History of Birmingham: Planning and redevelopment

 In the postwar years, a massive program of slum clearances took place, and vast areas of the city were re-built, with overcrowded "back to back" housing being replaced by high rise blocks of flats (the last remaining block of four back-to-backs have become a museum run by the National Trust).

 Due largely to bomb damage, the city centre was also extensively re-built under the supervision of the city council's chief engineer Herbert Manzoni during the postwar years.
 He was assisted by the City Architect position which was held by several people.
 Emblematic of this was the new Bull Ring Shopping Centre.
 Birmingham also became a centre of the national motorway network, with Spaghetti Junction.
 Much of the re-building of the postwar period would in later decades be regarded as mistaken, especially the large numbers of concrete buildings and ringroads which gave the city a reputation for ugliness.

 Council house building in the first decade following the end of the Second World War was extensive; with more than 37,000 new homes being completed between then and the end of 1954.
 These included the first of several hundred multi-storey blocks of flats.
 Despite this, some 20% of the city's houses were still reported to be unfit for human habitation.
 As a result, mass council house building continued for some 20 years afterwards.
 The existing suburbs continued to expand, while several completely new estates were developed.

 Castle Bromwich, which grew into a new town, was developed approximately six miles to the east of the town centre during the 1960s.
 Castle Vale, near the Fort Dunlop tyre factory to the north-east of the city centre, was developed in the 1960s as Britain's largest postwar housing estate; featuring a total of 34 tower blocks, although 32 of them had been demolished by the end of 2003 as part of a massive regeneration of the estate brought on by the general unpopularity and defects associated with such developments.

-In 1974, 21 people were killed and 182 others injured when two city-centre pubs were bombed by the Provisional Irish Republican Army.

 In the same year as part of a local government reorganisation, Birmingham expanded again, this time taking over the borough of Sutton Coldfield to the north.
 Birmingham lost its county borough status and instead became a metropolitan borough under the new West Midlands County Council.
 It was also finally removed from Warwickshire.